-Whole30 Skillet Corned Beef Hash is the perfect way to enjoy your leftover corned beef, tossed with crispy skillet potatoes and top with your favorite style egg!
+Corned Beef Hash made in the skillet is the perfect way to enjoy your leftover corned beef, tossed with crispy potatoes and top with your favorite style egg!

-Using fresh leftover corned beef makes this breakfast hearty and comforting, but clean and guilt-free.
+Using fresh leftover corned beef makes this easy skillet breakfast hearty and comforting, but minimally processed.
 And it couldn’t be easier; this hash recipe is made using just one skillet from start to finish.

 WHAT KIND OF SKILLET TO USE

 Truly, any skillet will do; nonstick, stainless steel or cast iron.
-However, to achieve the crispiest breakfast potatoes without roasting or air frying, I highly suggest using a cast iron skillet to make your Corned Beef Hash.
+However, to achieve the crispiest breakfast potatoes without roasting, I highly suggest using a cast iron skillet to make your Corn Beef Hash.

 A 10-inch skillet is perfect for this corned beef hash recipe.
 If you’re making this for a large crowd, you can double the recipe below.
 If you double this recipe, I’d recommend a 12-inch skillet.